agarnung/web-riddler/README.md

 * Deploy the app: ```vercel deploy```.
 This generates a URL where the web app can be accessed remotely.
 On Vercel’s web interface, under Settings => Domain, you can see the domain name, e.g.: ```web-riddler.vercel.app```.
 * Use **HuggingFace** by visiting their [Hub](https://huggingface.co/models) and selecting an appropriate LLM model, e.g., for analyzing text and providing feedback: [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)
 * Create an access token on Hugging Face via Profile => Access Token => Create new token, with simple read permissions.
 * Add an API endpoint to interact with the model.
 In Astro, you can create an API route to handle requests.
+To keep the key protected, Vercel integrates environment variables of the project in Settings => Environment Variables.
+Also, one can connect Vercel with Git repository to create a Production Deployment.
 * Make sure to have these dependencies installed: ```npm install -D typescript svelte-preprocess @sveltejs/vite-plugin-svelte @astrojs/svelte svelte```
 * Ensure that you include everything you need in ```tsconfig.json``` and ```astro.config.mjs```, for example, for Svelte and TypeScript integration.